go-delve/delve/Documentation/usage/dlv_test.md

 ```
   -h, --help            help for test
-      --output string   Output path for the binary. (default "debug.test")
+      --output string   Output path for the binary.
 ```

 ### Options inherited from parent commands